Hoàng Tú Music

 Tu's versatility shines through in his repertoire, which includes classical and musical theater pieces performed at private and public recitals hosted by local colleges.
 His recent projects include performing at the Segerstrom Center for the Arts with Pacific Chorale in their 2023 Choral Festival as a Tenor 1 vocalist.

 Currently, Tu holds the position of Lead Tenor for the Saddleback College Emeritus Chorale since Summer 2022 under the baton of Voice and Chorale Professor John Huntington.
-He is also a member of the Saddleback College Community Chorale since Fall 2021, performing as Tenor 1 in their featured annual "Feast of Lights" holiday program under the directorship of the Dean, Dr. Scott Farthing, and Professor Erin Girard.
-He continues his tenure in this chorus under the new directorship of Dr. Brandon ElliotNotably, Tu was also a tenor soloist in their 2023 Saddleback College Community Chorale "Choral Masterworks" Concert.
+He's also a Tenor 1 of the Saddleback College Community Chorale since Fall 2021, performing in their featured annual "Feast of Lights" holiday program under the directorship of the Dean, Dr. Scott Farthing, and Professor Erin Girard.
+He continues his tenure in this chorus under the new directorship of Dr. Brandon ElliotNotably, Tu was a tenor soloist in their 2023 Saddleback College Community Chorale "Choral Masterworks" Concert.

 As a visiting tenor vocalist for the Ngàn Khơi Chorus, Tu has contributed his voice to significant events such as the "Chuyện Những Dòng Sông (Stories of the Rivers) 2018 Charity Concert," where he performed with the ensemble Sóng Xanh - "Sóng Xanh" and "Riverrun."
 He also lent his voice to "Thu Cô Liêu" during the 30th Anniversary Celebration of the Ngàn Khơi Vietnamese Chorus.
 He also participates with the Ngàn Khơi Chorus Chamber Singers in various projects and recordings at SBTN (Saigon Broadcast Television Network) Studios.